6block/6miner/README.md

 # 6miner

-6miner is a highly optimized cryptocurrency miner that runs on modern AMD / NVIDIA GPUs and CPU.
+6miner is a highly optimized cryptocurrency miner that runs on modern AMD / NVIDIA GPUs and CPUs.
 * 6miner currently supports [handshake](https://handshake.org/)(blake2b + sha3) algorithm with 3% of devfee.

 ## Quick start
-* Download and extract 6miner into a folder.
+* [Download](https://github.com/6block/6miner/releases/latest) and extract 6miner into a folder.
 * Depending on the coins that you want to mine, find the corresponding script in the folder.(e.g `mine_hns.sh`).
 * Change the address and vendor information in the script.
 * Run the script and Enjoy mining.